 #2: Academic Dentistry

-Given the rise of the Fourth Industrial Revolution Economy, dental practices around the world will need to revisit the traditions that corporations and practices consider “normal.”
+Given the rise of the Fourth Industrial Revolution Economy, dental industries around the world will need to revisit the traditions that corporations and practices consider “normal.”
 What is the best way to integrate innovation into standards of care?